Nebraska

 Licensing Requirements for Construction Managers

-Although there are no specific licensing requirements for construction managers in Nebraska, and the Contractor Registration Act requires the registration of contractors.
+Although there are no specific licensing requirements for construction managers in Nebraska, the Contractor Registration Act requires contractors to be registered.
 See Neb.
 Rev. Stat.
 Ann. §§ 48-2101 to -2117.
 Under the Contractor Registration Act, a contractor is defined as a person or entity “engaged in the business of construction” and includes “any person who is providing or arranging for labor for such activities.”
 Neb.
 Rev. Stat.
 Ann. § 48-2103.
 Accordingly, a construction manager should register as a contractor.

 Request for Info